Michael Brune

 In 2008 he published a book called Coming Clean -- Breaking America's Addiction to Oil and Coal.

 In 2014 Brune was confirmed as the Hillary Institute of International Leadership's Hillary Laureate in recognition of his work on climate change issues.
 He was then awarded, jointly with Amazon Watch's Atossa Soltani, the four yearly Hillary Step prize.

 In August 2021 the Sierra Club announced that Brune was resigning as executive director, effective as of the end of the year.
+Following an essay by Brune condemning Sierra Club founder John Muir as a racist, many long-time members strongly questioned his version of history, resigned from the Sierra Club and removed the organization from their estate plans.